Drawing Meets Design: Line & Shape

 The application of the shape and the color is seemingly casual in both cases.
 (But only seemingly.
 The disegno has a rakish touch.)

 And sometimes, there are scarcely any lines at all.

 Below, color maquettes (that word again) or design comps (short for design comprehensives, which nobody ever says aloud) by the Swedish graphic designer Olle Eksell, for a children's book with a title that I can't read, either in Swedish or in the Japanese caption provided by the publisher (Pie Books, Tokyo).
 1958.

 These are all edge.
 We group things together through association, especially the pieces of the prone boy leaning on his elbows in number 2.

-Finally, two examples in which shape and edge are used to establish characters and forms, but within which line and supplementary shape articulate interior information: the brown wash illustration with the seated cow by Harry Beckhoff; and Redskin Romp, by Jim Flora.
-(Mr. Flora, now deceased, was of another era concerning representations of the first Americans.)
+Next, two examples in which shape and edge are used to establish characters and forms, but within which line and supplementary shape articulate interior information: the brown wash illustration with the seated cow by Harry Beckhoff; and Till Eulenspiegel, by Jim Flora.

 Finally, pure silhouette with embellishments in negative line and shape.
 By Jessie Gillespie, who specialized thusly.
 Circa 1919.
 This couple is engaged in a negotiation: a solider returning from World War I is haggling with his wife about domestic arrangements now that he is back.
 An old story.
 She does not want to surrender the working independence she gained while he was away.